mctainsh/Esp32/UM98RTKServer/README.md

 2. Make http sends in non-blocking to prevent one NTRIP server upsetting the others

-3. Rework the TTGO T-Display-S2 code to make the display nicer (Currently optimized for larger S3)
+3. Rework the TTGO T-Display code to make the display nicer (Currently optimized for larger S3)

 4. Put each NTRIP server details on its own page